arifakhan-adbhuta/AAML-Framework/README.md

 AAML is not just a framework — it is an AI-era responsible infrastructure for a safer future.
 A future where no single entity can secretly dictate the behavior of the machines we all depend on.

+AAML stands for **Autonomous AI Machine Learning Framework**
+It is also known as the **Antifragile Anti-AI Manipulation Language Framework**, reflecting its mission to resist and grow stronger from adversarial manipulation.

 This is not just software.
 This is a compact between creators and the created.